-First Saturdays in June and October, 10am to 2pm
+First Saturday in June, 10am to 2pm

 Highway Department Yard, Leverett Road